~ Difference between VS1 and VS2 ~

 In fact in all my experience in the diamond industry I have never seen a single flaw with my naked eye when the diamond was graded Vs1-Vs2 in any Round, Princess, Marquise, Pear, Oval, or any other fancy cut EXCEPT the Emerald diamond!
 Again, this only applies to when the diamond was graded accurately.

-Although, I haven’t seen a flaw with my naked eye when there was a Vs1 rating, I have seen 2 emerald diamonds rated Vs2 that I could see the flaw in.
-Emerald cut diamonds have a very long table (top flat part of diamond), and it’s not the best reflector of light even with the most ideal cut, so given these two conditions, sometimes even in VS2 diamonds you just might be able to see a small scratch or white spot, but the inclusions I saw were on the very edge of the diamond.
-You would really have to stare and search to see it!
+Although, I haven’t seen a flaw with my naked eye when there was a Vs1 clarity grading, I have seen 2 emerald diamonds rated Vs2 that I could see the flaw in.
+Emerald cut diamonds have a very long table (top flat part of diamond), and it’s not the best reflector of light even with the most ideal cut, so given these two conditions, sometimes even in VS2 emerald diamonds you just might be able to see a small scratch or white spot , but the inclusions I saw were on the very edge of the diamond.
+You would really have to stare and search to see it.

 Be safe when you purchase your diamond.